Faculty & Staff

 Professional Publications & Contributions

-Andrew Perumal joined UMass Boston as an Assistant Professor of Economics in 2011.
-Andrew completed his graduate work at the University of Nebraska-Lincoln where he explored the underlying determinants of the Urban Wage Premium with a specific focus on firm and household choices.
+Andrew Perumal joined UMass Boston as an assistant professor of economics in 2011.
+Perumal completed his graduate work at the University of Nebraska-Lincoln where he explored the underlying determinants of the Urban Wage Premium with a specific focus on firm and household choices.
 He is the recipient of the McConnell Outstanding Graduate Student Research Prize.
 During this time, he also worked as a Research Assistant for the Bureau of Business Research and was engaged in research ranging from evaluating Nebraska’s Worker Retraining Centers, to identifying growth industries for the city of Lincoln.
 He was also the recipient of several teaching awards, including the Department of Economics Award for Excellence in Teaching.
-Prior to beginning his graduate work, Andrew was a Research Assistant at the Institute of Policy Studies in Sri Lanka where he worked in the Industry Reform and Regulation, Poverty and Social Welfare, and Agricultural Economic Policy Units.
+Prior to beginning his graduate work, Perumal was a research assistant at the Institute of Policy Studies in Sri Lanka where he worked in the Industry Reform and Regulation, Poverty and Social Welfare, and Agricultural Economic Policy Units.